A quantization of the $\operatorname{SL}_2(\mathbb{C})$ Chern-Simons invariant of tangle exteriors: The quantum invariant 𝒵ψ

+i.e.\ the scalar \(0\).
+As a consequence \(\qfunc{L, \rho, u}\) will be \(0\) for any link \(L\).
+We can follow the procedure in \cref{sec:Link invariants} to produce nontrivial link invariants.

-\begin{definition} Let \((L, K)\) be a link with a distinguished component, \(\rho\) a decorated representation, and \(\mathfrak{s}\) a compatible log-decoration.
-Choose a diagram \(D\) of a cut presentation of \((L, K)\) and a shadow color \(u\) (for its topmost region) so that \((D, \rho, u)\) is admissible.
-Then we define
+\begin{bigtheorem} Let \(L\) be a (framed, oriented) link, \(\rho\) a decorated representation of \(\extr{L}\), \(\mu\) a choice of log-meridians for \(\rho\), and \(K\) a component of \(L\).
+Choose a diagram \(D\) of a cut presentation of \((L, K)\) (i.e. an open tangle diagram whose closure is \(L\) and whose open component is \(K\).) \begin{thmenum} \item Let \(\rho'\) be any representation gauge-equivalent to \(\rho\) and \(u\) any admissible shadow coloring of \((D, \rho)\).
+Then